Best bike chain locks 2026: Our pick of versatile bike locks

 Reasons to avoid

-The Kryptonite chain doesn't loop through itself the way the Hiplok does and instead of a D-lock you get a lock that's a lot closer to a padlock.
-What Kryptonite does offer instead of the flexibility that comes with the Hiplok is an insurance offer.
-Make sure you've followed all the rules exactly and if your bike disappears you could be eligible for up to a $5000 payout.
+That being said, the Kryptonite chain doesn't loop through itself the way the Hiplok does and instead of a D-lock you get a lock that's a lot closer to a padlock.
+What Kryptonite does offer instead of this flexibility is an insurance offer.
+If you can prove you used the lock correctly in the unfortunate event your bike disappears you could be eligible for up to a $5000 payout.

 Another plus for the Kryptonite is its longevity.
 Another writer here at Cyclingnews left his New York Chain locked up at his university campus for a whole year, rain or shine, with and without his bike, and just commuted home leaving it in place.
 It still worked perfectly with just the odd squirt of GT85 needed every few months through the winter.